wrenchathome/misc_scripts/README.md

 # misc_scripts

-some small bash/python scripts i made at some point
+some small scripts i made at some point

 #-------------------
+ytdl.bat

+used to download youtube videos with yt-dlp in highest mp4 quality

 wl.py